Pat McFadden: Backbenches (2016–2020)

 At the snap 2017 general election, McFadden was again re-elected, with an increased vote share of 58.2% and a decreased majority of 8,514.
+He served on the Committee on the Future Relationship with the European Union from October 2016 to May 2017 and again from September 2017 to November 2019.

 McFadden was again re-elected at the 2019 general election, with a decreased vote share of 46.4% and a decreased majority of 1,235.
+In the 2020 Labour leadership election, McFadden supported and nominated Jess Phillips.
+In the concurrent deputy leadership election, he supported and nominated Ian Murray.
+He briefly served on the Business and Trade Select Committee from March to May 2020.

 Starmer frontbench (2020–2024)

 On 9 April 2020, McFadden was appointed as Shadow Economic Secretary to the Treasury by new party leader Keir Starmer.
 He was promoted to Shadow Chief Secretary to the Treasury in the November 2021 shadow cabinet reshuffle.

 In the 2023 British shadow cabinet reshuffle, he was appointed Shadow Chancellor of the Duchy of Lancaster and Labour Party National Campaign Coordinator.